sheharyaar/ptokax-scripts/README.md

+This is a fork of the original Hit Hi Fit Hai PtokaX script.
+New features will be maintained here and _maybe_ pulled in the original repo.

 # PtokaX scripts for [HiT Hi FiT Hai][1]

 The scripts are for use with **[PtokaX Direct Connect][2]** hub.
 The documentations